Japanese Public Key Infrastructure (JPKI)

 Any electromagnetic record which is prepared in order to represent information (excluding those prepared by public officer in the course of his / her duties) shall be presumed to be established authentically if an electronic signature (limited to those that can be performed by the principal through appropriate management of codes and properties necessary to perform this) is performed by the principal with respect to information recorded in such electromagnetic record.

-5.2.2 electronic certification for User Identification
+5.2.2 electronic certificate for User Identification

 This is mainly used when logging in to Internet sites, etc., and it is possible to verify that the person who has logged in is the user.